miroapp/app-examples/github-issue-importer/README.md

-# GitHub issues importer app
+## GitHub issues importer app

-This example show how to import issues from GitHub to a board with custom fields through Miro API
+This example shows how to import issues from GitHub to a board with custom fields using Miro API

 ## Common setup